Government Agency Scams

 How government agency scam operates:

-Government agency scams are when fraudsters send out official looking letters or email to ask for money or personal information.
-The correspondence gives the impression that they are from a government department and imply they have some form of authority.
-The letter or email might advise that you register in order to comply with some kind of legislation ?for a fee.
-Other alternatives include asking you to pay a fine for breaches to the law, or requesting bank details to claim a tax rebate.
+Government agency scams occur when fraudsters send official-looking letters or emails to request money or personal information.
+The correspondence is designed to appear as if it comes from a government department and implies that the sender has some form of authority.
+The letter or email might advise you to register—often for a fee—in order to comply with certain legislation.
+Other variations include demands for payment of fines for alleged legal breaches or requests for bank details to process a fake tax rebate.

 The North Pole and South Pole of government agency scams